-The Bank filed a request with the Minister of Finance to approve that the deferred tax assets transferred under the acquisition of the former Banif relating to tax losses carried forward may be used to offset future taxable income of BST, in accordance with number 4 of Article 145°- AU of the Legal Framework of Credit Institutions and Financial Companies (Regime Geral das Instituições de Crédito e Sociedades Financeiras).
+The Group filed a request with the Minister of Finance to approve that the deferred tax assets transferred under the acquisition of the former Banif related to tax losses carried forward be used to offset future taxable income of BST, in accordance with number 4 of Article 145°- AU of the Legal Framework of Credit Institutions and Financial Companies (Regime Geral das Instituições de Crédito e Sociedades Financeiras).

-The request filed by the Bank included the figures contained in the resolution measure (Euros 179,000 thousand), which were subsequently updated by the Bank of Portugal to Euros 272,955 thousand, of which Euros 250,000 thousand corresponding to tax losses, due to the exclusion from the perimeter of net liabilities in this amount.
+The request filed by the Group included the figures contained in the resolution measure (Euros 179,000 thousand), which were subsequently updated by the Bank of Portugal to Euros 272,955 thousand, of which Euros 250,000 thousand corresponding to tax losses, with net liabilities in this amount having been excluded from the perimeter.

-According to the Definitive Offer, if BST does not receive a favourable decision in respect of the request submitted to the Minister of Finance, the Bank is entitled to receive an equivalent amount in government bonds or cash.
+According to the Definitive Offer, if BST does not receive a favourable decision to the request submitted to the Minister of Finance, the Bank is entitled to receive an equivalent amount in treasury bonds or cash.

-Notwithstanding the foregoing, given that up to this date the Bank has not yet received the approval from the Minister of Finance, nor is it aware of its terms, the Bank did not recognize the deferred tax assets transferred from the former Banif.
+Notwithstanding the foregoing, given that up to this date the Bank has neither received the approval from the Minister of Finance, nor is it aware of its terms, the Bank did not recognize the deferred tax assets transferred from the former Banif.